BishopGorman/U2L5Assignment/README.md

 ## How Far Away is ...?
 ### Statement
 In this exercise you will write a program to compute the distance between any two geo locations.
+The `GeoLocation` class is completed for you and you will use it as a client, but you may want to look at it to make sure you understand how to use it.

-In this program you will ask the user for four numbers.
+Then write a program in the `HowFarAway` class's `main` method that asks the user for four numbers.

 starting latitude
 starting longitude
 ending latitude
 ending longitude

-Then, using the GeoLocation class, compute the distance in miles between the two locations.
+Then, using the `GeoLocation` class, compute the distance in miles between the two locations.
 A sample program run should match exactly as below: